Good Sleeping Habits

-If your baby falls asleep during a feed it will get used to falling asleep in your arms.
-This may mean he or she will start to wake up again when placed down to sleep because your baby wants the comfort of your arms or breast.
-At this stage, it would be a good idea to start separating as soon as your baby falls asleep during a feed so that your baby does not get used to sleeping in your arms.
+If your baby falls asleep during a feed, he or she, will get used to falling asleep in your arms.
+This may mean your baby will miss the comfort of your arms or breast and wake up again when placed down to sleep.
+To avoid this, it’s a good idea to start separating as soon as your baby falls asleep during a feed.

-When babies are put to bed when they are tired, but still awake, they tend to become ‘self- soothers’ which enables them to sleep by themselves.
-If your baby becomes accustomed to your warmth and assistance always at bedtime he or she will become a ‘signaler’ and cry for your help every time to get back to sleep at night.
+When babies are tired, but still awake, they tend to become ‘self-soothers’ and sleep by themselves.
+However, if they become accustomed to your warmth and assistance they will cry for your help every time they want to get back to sleep at night.

 At 6 to 7 months of age, many babies would have adopted good eating and sleeping patterns.
 If you had started to spoon-feed your baby, it is most likely, he/she does not need food at night.
 Babies at this stage sleep approximately 10 to 12 hours, but it is normal for your baby to still wake up a few times during the night.
 If you don’t fuss too much and allow your baby to calm himself /herself to sleep, it will be easier as your baby does not need your support to fall asleep or upon waking up again.